-This hub explains how to fix this number formatting problem in Excel and reformat numbers into a format which does work.
+This article explains how to fix this number formatting problem in Excel and reformat numbers into a format which does work.

-When we have performed this find and replace it will remove the . from the numbers and we have a number format without the . thousands seperator.
-This fixes half of the excel number problem.
+When we have performed this find and replace it will remove the . from the numbers, and we have a number format without the . thousands separator.
+This fixes half of the Excel number problem.

-Once we have completed this step the numbers will now show a . instead of a comma, for the decimal seperator.
+Once we have completed this step, the numbers will now show a . instead of a comma, for the decimal separator.

 Excel Number Problem Fixed